-When I started this blog, most published and on-line how-to’s for fingerloop braiding showed/taught the A-fell method.
-This was a result of a fairly recent revival of the method from a state of total or near-total extinction in Europe, since being superseded by industrial braiding machines.
-Amazingly, this method was re-learned – starting in the late 1900’s – from a few 15th and 17th C English manuscripts languishing in museums and private collections.
+At that time, most on-line references and how-to’s for fingerloop braiding taught the A-fell method.
+This was a result of a fairly recent revival of interest in loop braiding in the U.S and Europe.
+The method and practice had gone completely or near-extinct in Europe after the advent of industrial braiding machines around the beginning of the 1900’s, but amazingly, it was re-discovered and relearned in the late 1900’s from a few 15th and 17th C English manuscripts languishing in museums and private collections.*²

 Why I prefer the V-fell method: